How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 Lead Generation Metrics

-• Sign ups and registrations: Capture interest before, during, or after presentations and webinars
+• Sign ups and registrations: interest captured before, during or after a presentation.

 Brand Authority and Awareness Metrics

-Using KPIs to Optimize Future Presentations
+Using KPIs to Optimise Future Presentations

-• Build a library of presentations that consistently generate leads and authority
+• Build a library of presentations that consistently generate leads and authority.

 How to Track Public Speaking Using UTM Parameters